Pavel-A-S/For_Experiments/README.md

 - Photo galleries.
 Every member can create they own Photo gallery and manage it.
 - Comments.
 People can leave messages under any photo.
 - Ability to change language.
 - Photo uploader.
-I've created my own system so every person can manage photos before saving it in album.
+I've created my own system so every person can manage photos. before saving it in album.

 ## Technology behind "Funny way"